nith2349/CodeClause_Expense_Tracker/README.md

 # Expense Tracker

 Expense Tracker is a web application that helps you track your expenses.
-It allows you to add expenses, categorize them, and keep track of your total expenses.
+It allows you to add expenses and keep track of your total expenses.

 ## Screenshots
 ![Screenshot (172)](https://github.com/nith2349/CodeClause_Expense_Tracker/assets/76637901/c8aa3e24-556d-40e8-b9ef-534b5337f2ce)